Alex Shapiro: Advocacy

-Published writings

-Between 2003 and 2018 Shapiro penned 11 essays about music and the music business for the online magazine NewMusicBox.

-Shapiro is the author of a chapter in the 2013 GIA Publications book, Musicianship: Composing in Band and Orchestra, titled "Releasing A Student's Inner Composer.”

-Two of Shapiro’s electroacoustic works for wind band, “Paper Cut,” and “Tight Squeeze,” are featured in Volume 10 of the series, "Teaching Music Through Performance in Band," edited by Eugene Migliaro Corporon and released by GIA Publications in December 2014.

-Shapiro is one of six co-authors of the 2020 GIA Publications book, "The Horizon Leans Forward...
-Stories of Courage, Strength, and Triumph of Underrepresented Communities in the Wind Band Field," for which she wrote the chapter, "Reaching Out and Bringing Women In.”

-Shapiro's extensive two-part article titled, The e-Frontier: Music, Multimedia, Education, and Audiences in the Digital World, appears in the June and September 2014 issues of the magazine of the World Association for Symphonic Bands and Ensembles, WASBE World.

-From 2006 to 2016, Shapiro regularly contributed to the blog of her music, photos, and essays titled “Notes from the Kelp.”

 Film appearances

 Shapiro appears in three of Michael Stillwater's films: Shining Night, In Search of the Great Song, which also includes some of her music, and Beyond the Fear of Singing.

 Additional interests

-Shapiro’s web presences are infused with her wildlife and landscape photography.
+Shapiro's web presences are infused with her wildlife and landscape photography.
 Her photography was featured in the 2013 Spirit of Flight exhibit at Seattle's Museum of Flight, and was also on display at the San Juan Islands Museum of Art after being awarded a prize in the Ernest H. Brooks II ‘Above and Beneath the Sea’ photo competition.

 From 1983 to 1994, Shapiro was an avid amateur herpetologist and an active member of the Los Angeles chapter of The Southwestern Herpetologists Society.
 She cared for 40 different species of snakes, frogs and lizards, and bred Burmese pythons.